Larry DeMar

 Lawrence E. "Larry" DeMar (also known as L.E.D.) is an American video game and pinball designer and software programmer.
 He is known as co-designer, alongside Eugene Jarvis, of the classic arcade games Defender and Robotron: 2084.

+DeMar was a longtime fan of pinball, and he and his family were friends with Alvin Gottlieb, where he sometimes played pinball.
+He graduated from MIT, and during his time there made notes about the quirks, physics, and logic of the pinball machines he played.
+After sending letters to Bally, Williams, and Gottlieb with two programming faults he had found, and thoughts about the future of solid state technology he was offered a job by Ken Fedesna at Williams.
+He initially turned it down to take a job at Bell Laboratories, but quickly reversed the decision to accept the job at Williams.

 During his earlier years at Williams he worked as a software engineer.
 By 1993 he was director of pinball engineering.

 He is the founder of design firm Leading Edge Design (LED), which creates gaming concepts for the casino industry.
+He has 38 U.S. patents, predominantly for amusement games.

+DeMar was inducted into the Amusement Industry Hall of Fame in 2026.